Service for English speakers with UK trained Traditional Chinese Medicine acupuncturist.

 – Reduction in the appearance of wrinkles and fine lines

-– Lifting the Qi of sagging muscles and skin
+– Lifting the Qi of the face

 – Encouraging an improvement in the flow of Qi throughout all the body’s channels

 Specialised ultra-fine sterilised Cosmetic Facial Acupuncture needles and techniques are used, with a Traditional Chinese Medicine Session using additional supporting points on the body.